skius/grabapl/grabapl/README.md

 - [ ] Explicit input node parameters should have a "expected this abstract value, got this" error message.
 Actually all parameters.
     - ==> need debug constraint
 - [ ] add icu-like crate `grabapl` that re-exports grabapl_core (current grabapl) and grabapl_syntax.
+- [ ] use template semantics in online-syntax demo

 # TODOs for handover/documentation:
 - [x] Push the petgraph subgraph_monomorphism branch to a fork and depend on that instead.